-There are not one but two interfaces to the HDF5 library in Python, PyTables and h5py, each of which takes a different approach to the problem. h5py provides a direct, but high-level interface to the HDF5 API, while PyTables abstracts many of the details of pandas has a minimal dict-like HDFStore class, which uses PyTables to store pandas objects:

-HDF5 to provide multiple flexible data containers, table indexing, querying capability, and some support for out-of-core computations.
+There are not one but two interfaces to the HDF5 library in Python, PyTables and h5py, each of which takes a different approach to the problem. h5py provides a direct, but high-level interface to the HDF5 API, while PyTables abstracts many of the details of HDF5 to provide multiple flexible data containers, table indexing, querying capability, and some support for out-of-core computations.